CodeForAfrica-ARCHIVE/lsk_scrapers/README.md

-Objective: Scrape list of registered lawyers from LSK site
+Objective: Enable anyone to look up (via SMS) lawyers by name - against the list of registered lawyers in Kenya.